Simple solution for complicated geological problems

 FARA reveals heterogeneities inside a large mineralized zone, having a contrasting body of conductivity in it.

-and discovered a local more conductive body inside the zone, corresponding to a higher grade of sulfide
+local more conductive body inside the zone, corresponding to a higher grade of sulfide mineralization.

 Cross-hole space sterilization